ziporah/Marlin/docs/Tutorials/bltouch-en.md

 Bltouch GND points for signal and power can be merged/shared.
 If you have interferences or mal functioning, use a standalone wire for each GND.

 ### **Note**
-**This is totally optional**.
-Usually, a port protection network would be placed between the signal pin and the bltouch to avoid GPIO damages in case of wrong wiring.
-STM32F4 specs states that GPIOs can source/sink a max current of 25mA, so the min current limiting resistor value to be placed would have a value of 3.3V / 25 mA = 132 ohms.
-The 3.3V Zener diode clips over-voltage down to a safe 3.3V.
+**This is totally optional.
+Not tested.**.
+Usually, a port protection network or optocoupler would be placed between the signal pin and the controlled device (bltouch in this case) to avoid GPIO damages in case of wrong wiring.
+STM32F4 specs states that GPIOs can source/sink a max current of 25mA, so the min current limiting resistor value to be placed would have a value of 3.3V / 25 mA = 132 ohms (3.3V logic levels).
+The 3.6V Zener clips over-voltage down to a safe voltage of less than 3.6V, depending on the votage dropped on the protection network.

 ![protection-network](media/protection-network.jpg)

-I've not used it, but, **DOUBLE CHECK CONNECTIONS** before turning on the printer.
+I haven't used it because this pin is connected to a high impedance port on the bltouch, so this pin is not going to carry a lot of current.
+Anyway, **DOUBLE CHECK CONNECTIONS** before turning on the printer.

 # Software

 You can find **changed files in this [link](https://github.com/davidtgbe/Marlin/tree/bugfix-2.0.x/config/users%20configs/ET4/davidtgbe_bltouch)**

 Below are changed lines on configuration.h and pins_et4.h.
-If you want to take a look at the conversion table between the interconnection board and the MCU pin naming, take a look at pin mapping section [here](https://github.com/davidtgbe/Marlin).
+If you want to take a look at the conversion table between the interconnection board and the MCU pin naming, go to pin mapping section [here](https://github.com/davidtgbe/Marlin).

 **configuration.h**
 ```